a4blue/own-nix-os-config/README.md

 - Using encrypted bcachefs with remote unlock
 - borgbackup with bcachefs subvolume snapshot
 - Impermanence with bcachefs via systemd Service on boot
-- new tailscale cert on boot for nginx